 Information on Coronavirus (COVID-19)

-The City of Rancho Palos Verdes is closely monitoring the developing public health situation as it relates to novel coronavirus (COVID-19) and is working closely with the Los Angeles County Department of Public Health and our local Disaster Management Area Coordinator.
+The City of Rancho Palos Verdes is closely monitoring the developing public health situation as it relates to the novel coronavirus and is working closely with the Los Angeles County Department of Public Health and our local Disaster Management Area Coordinator.
 Here is the latest information: